|

 pattern, which confuse the predators

 not to attack the butterfly body.
-This butterfly has two colour forms.
+The butterfly has two colour forms.
 In winter

 they have less eyespots pattern on the bottom side of their wings and darker